LarryAlexander/jot-support/README.md

 ## Privacy Policy

 Jot respects your privacy.
 We do not collect personal data beyond what's necessary for app functionality.
-For more details, please visit our [Privacy Policy](https://www.jotapp.com/privacy).

 ## Updates